cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 >
 > In the case of these docs, the relevant parent information is shown clearly in the sidebar.
 On mobile devices, the sidebar isn’t visible, so we show the breadcrumbs there.
 This is a design decision that we may revisit as we see the content develop.

-### Additional properties for Tutorials pages
+### Additional properties for tutorials

-Tutorials pages additionally have three properties which are used to sort and display the tutorials in the [Tutorials](/tutorials) overview page.
+Tutorials additionally have three properties which are used to sort and display them inside the [Tutorials](/tutorials) overview page.

 ```txt
 frontmatter {